q-m/q-m.github.io/_posts/2019-07-24-pattern-matching-expert-system-classification.md

 fruit.*>\s*apples?(\s*>|$)
 ```

 There are some problems with regular expressions that make it a suboptimal choice for describing our rules.
 They are hard to learn, they quickly become complex and hard to read, and they are too generic and powerful.
-All of this increases the chance of mistakes.
+All of this increases the chance of mistakes, especially when non-technical users must use them.

 An interesting alternative is PostgreSQL's [ltree](https://www.postgresql.org/docs/current/ltree.html) extension.
 It features a language specifically designed to match tree paths.
 Unfortunately it does not have all the features that we require.
 And it has been implemented for PostgreSQL only.
 But if that's what you're using it might be worth taking a look at.